EnactProtocol/encat-spec-and-tools/README.md

 Enact uses a simple approach for storing environment variables in a configuration file, with cross-platform compatibility in mind.

-When a capability is executed, Enact will automatically load environment variables from this file and make them available to the capability.
-This provides a consistent location where capabilities can access their required environment variables.
+When a tool is executed, Enact will automatically load environment variables from this file and make them available to the tool.
+This provides a consistent location where tools can access their required environment variables.

 ##### Location